elliotvhill/elliotvhill/README.md

 # 👋 Hi, I’m Elliot.

-As a **junior software engineer** and bootcamp graduate, I am honing my skills in **full-stack web development**, using the latest technologies and methodologies to create clean and user-friendly infrastructure.
+I am a web developer and junior software engineer with over **10 years of experience** in customer service.

-With **over 10 years of experience in customer service**, I have developed a strong **customer-centric mindset** and a proven track record of driving revenue retention and expansion for enterprise clients.
+**In 2023**, I graduated from a full stack **software engineering boot camp**, where I gained experience with the latest front- and back-end programming languages, tools, and methodologies—including **HTML, CSS, SASS, JavaScript, Node.JS, React.JS, MongoDB, Mongoose, SQL, Python, and Django**—and completed a number of projects focused on the real-world applications of web development principles and best practices.

-I am passionate about applying my technical expertise to build **inclusive and accessible technology** that meets the needs of diverse businesses and consumers.
+In my previous role as an enterprise customer support representative, I developed a strong **customer-centric mindset**, facilitated cross-functional communication between product and engineering teams, and **consistently exceeded expectations** in customer satisfaction and business retention.

 ---